-- Cover the end of feeding tube with its plug or cap or clamp the proximal end of the feeding tube to prevent leakage and contamination of the tube.
+- Cover the end of the feeding tube with its plug or cap or clamp the proximal end of the feeding tube to prevent leakage and contamination of the tube.

 - Document time, amount and type of feeding.

 The body requires food to provide energy for organ function, replace and repair cells and speed up recovery from illness.
-Hence, for patients who have troubles swallowing or chewing food, gastric gavage feeding is one important procedure nurses have to implement and master.
+Hence, for patients who have trouble swallowing or chewing food, gastric gavage feeding is one important procedure nurses have to implement and master.